 What's the definition of a bull market?
-In classical technical analysis (TA), when the price of something – in this case gold (and in our discussion silver too, since the two metals' directional pricing is so closely correlated) – drop below or break up through an area that previously hosted a well-defined price level, chartists see this as something important.
+In classical technical analysis (TA), when the price of something – in this case gold (and in our discussion silver too, since the two metals' directional pricing is so closely correlated) – drops below or breaks up through an area that previously hosted a well-defined price level, chartists see this as something important.

-Earlier this year, gold rocketed above $1,360, a level suppressing prices for over 5 years, giving evidence that it could now could move much higher.
-Sure enough it did, hitting $1,560 just two months later.
+Earlier this year, gold rocketed above $1,360, a level suppressing prices for over 5 years, giving evidence that it could now move much higher.
+Sure enough, it did, hitting $1,560 just two months later.

-A second "tell" was that in breaking above $1,360, it left a large gap (area where no trading takes place), which as of this writing has yet to be filled (traded back into).
+A second "tell" was that breaking above $1,360, left a large gap (the area where no trading takes place), which as of this writing has yet to be filled (traded back into).

 But one of the most important clues as to the staying power of a new bull or bear run is when a formation like the one shown for gold nearby is created.